harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/experiments/construct-and-run-custom-chaos-experiments.md

 4. Select how you want to build the experiment.
 The options, explained later, are:

 	* **Blank Canvas** - Lets you build the experiment from scratch, adding the specific faults you want.
-	* **Templates from Chaos Hubs** - Lets you preview and select and experiment from pre-curated experiment templates available in [Chaos Hubs](/docs/category/chaos-hubs).
+	* **Templates from ChaosHubs** - Lets you preview and select and experiment from pre-curated experiment templates available in [ChaosHubs](/docs/category/chaos-hubs).
 	* **Upload YAML** - Lets you upload an experiment manifest YAML file.

 	These options are explained below.